 Environmental Factors Causing Shy Bladder Syndrome

-We’ve established that paruresis is not a physical condition as there’s nothing medically wrong with the urinary tract.
+I’ve already explained that paruresis is not a physical condition as there’s nothing medically wrong with the urinary tract.
 It’s a psychological condition caused by anxiety.
 But usually something in the past triggered it off in the first place.
-Some environmental factor occurred in the past that started the downhill spiral of shy bladder.
+Some environmental factor occurred that started the downhill spiral of shy bladder.
 This could be anything but here’s a few of the more common ones that are reported:

 - Embarrassment.
-Some embarrassing event kicked it off and worrying about this event has made things worse.
-This could be something like not being able to produce a urine sample for a doctor at one time when very young.
+Some embarrassing event kicked it off and worrying about it has made things worse.
+This could be something like not being able to produce a urine sample for a doctor at one time when very young or as a result of something or someone that caused you embarrassment in a public restroom.
 The embarrassment has festered in the back of the mind and anxiety has built up to the point where it’s impossible to pee when anyone is around.
-It could also be a result of something or someone that caused you embarrassment in a public restroom.

 - Teasing.
-We all know what kids can be like and perhaps some form of teasing relating to the restroom has triggered the anxiety off.
+We all know what kids can be like and perhaps some form of bathroom teasing has triggered the anxiety off.

 - Pressure To Perform.
 This could stem right back to excess parental pressure during potty training or similar.